-The Tuck testing team evaluated the Parachute Mattress for pressure relief, edge support, and other performance factors.
+Our testing team evaluated the Parachute Mattress for pressure relief, edge support, and other performance factors.
 To see their findings, check out the video below.

-Tuck’s testing team conducted an extensive evaluation of the Parachute Mattress.
+Our testing team conducted an extensive evaluation of the Parachute Mattress.
 Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.